openedinc/callisto/README.md

 ables for each event should be available with the following rules.
 Code that populates the table does not have to populate this column
 * event_id - the Caliper id attribute should be represented as event_id in the table to not collide with the id column mentioned above
 * payload - a direct duplicate of the JSON of the original Caliper payload
+* client - this column will be the identity of the logged in application sending Caliper events or querying for them.
+It is used to segment the data by particular groups.

 The Caliper event type attribute should NOT be present in the Postgres table, as it is implied by the table name.